The biggest enemy of success is never getting started on your dreams and goals, caused by your success-blocking mindset.

 - How will your life change by accomplishing the goal?

-Other considerations include identifying what you will have to let go in order achieving the goal.
+Other considerations include identifying what you must let go of to achieve the goal.

-What will you have to change, and are you willing to make that commitment?
+What will you have to change, and are you willing to commit?

 These proactive considerations beforehand go a long way toward ensuring that you achieve the desired outcome.